Loops are an essential part of programming, and PowerShell is no exception. By using loops like for

 loop in PowerShell is similar to the while

-loop but is a bottom-evaluated version.
+loop, but with one key difference: it’s bottom evaluated.
 A bottom-evaluated loop just means that the condition is not evaluated until after the statement block has run at least once.

 Here’s the syntax of a do while